 Celiac Disease may seem just like an inconvenience for people who like breads, but it actually can lead to other complications.
 If left undiagnosed and untreated, Celiac Disease can lead to iron deficiency (anemia), lactose intolerance, vitamin deficiencies, infertility and much more.
 In fact, studies have shown that if left undiagnosed by the age of 20, your chances of developing another intolerance or autoimmune disorder is 34%.

 Only about one third of people with Celiac Disease experience major digestive symptoms.
 Symptoms of Celiac Disease include:

 Schedule an appointment with Digestive Health Services, SC to be diagnosed for Celiac Disease.

 Schedule an Appointment for Celiac Disease Treatment in Downers Grove, IL

-There’s no treatment that immediately cures Celia Disease.
+There’s no treatment that immediately cures Celiac Disease.
 Most likely, you will be referred to a dietitian or nutritionist to plan a gluten-free diet.
 Many times you will also be given medication or vitamin supplements.
-Pretty much, you will be given medication to cure the side effects of Celiac Disease.
+You will be given medication to cure the side effects of Celiac Disease.
 Over time, your small intestine will heal and you will experience less and less symptoms.